-2. Take proper care of ashes
+2. Take proper care of the ashes.

 Put those ashes into a metal container that can be tightly closed.
 Douse with water and place the closed container outside your home away from combustible materials.
 Leave them in the container for several days before disposing of them in the trash.

-3. Look before you light and listen
+3. Look and listen before you light.

+If you can tackle these 4 simple practices, you can have peace of mind that your Virginia home is protected from fireplace or wood stove fires.
 All this toasty heat can definitely affect indoor air quality so check out our expert tips for keeping things warm and comfortable for your family this winter.